CBB752Spring2016/CBB752Spring2016.github.io/index.md

 #### 4. Structure Analysis

 4.1 Propose a tool that calculate distance between two alpha carbons from a PDB file.
-(The program should output a distance between two atoms in angstroms)
+(The program should output a distance between two atoms in angstroms) (Gawain)

 4.2 Propose a tool that calculate the Lennard-Jones potential based on the input of a PDB file consisting of just alpha carbons and a query point’s xyz coordinates.
+(Gawain)

-4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.(Kevin)
+4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.(Kevin, Gawain)

 ### Next Steps to Do